Macedonia

 North Macedonia celebrates Republic Day on 8th September.
 The day commemorates the day when the country peacefully achieved independence from Yugoslavia in 1991.
 The day is also known as 'Macedonia Day' and it celebrates the adoption of the Constitution of the Republic of Macedonia.
 On this day a torchlight ceremony is held during which a giant Macedonian flag is hoisted.
 Special parades, concerts, and fireworks also take place throughout the country in celebration of the day.

-Independence Day in North Macedonia
+Albanian Alphabet Day (Albanian community) in North Macedonia

-Fathers’ Day in North Macedonia
+Christmas Day in North Macedonia

-Day off for Independence Day in North Macedonia
+New Year’s Day in North Macedonia

 Upcoming Festivals in Macedonia